 The first category on the chart of accounts consists of the asset accounts.
 A business firm needs to personalize its chart of accounts to some degree, to make sure it includes all accounts relevant to the specific business.
 For example, certain accounts appear in every company's chart of accounts, such as Cash or Accounts Receivable.

 Each business is structured differently, however, and when creating your asset accounts, think about all the things your business owns and expects to own during the coming year.

-Companies usually have two basic account groups for assets on their chart of accounts.
-The two basic categories are current assets and long-term assets.
-Here is a sample chart of accounts for the asset accounts:
+Companies usually have two basic account groups for assets on their chart of accounts: current assets and long-term assets.

-- Cash: All companies have a cash account.
+- Cash: All companies have a Cash account.
 You can list just this one account in the Chart of Accounts.
-Alternatively, you can break down your Cash Account into Cash in Checking and Cash in Savings.
-If you have cash for other purposes, then personal this category in whatever way you like.
+Alternatively, you can break down your Cash account into Cash in Checking and Cash in Savings.
+If you have the cash for other purposes, then personalize this category in whatever way you like.
 Petty Cash can also be listed here.